yoshinorisekimoto/api-learning-notes/README.md

 REST APIs are widely used because they are simple, scalable, and standardized.
 - They use standard HTTP methods such as GET, POST, PUT, and DELETE
 - They follow a resource-based structure, making them easy to understand and extend

+- # Step 2 - CRUD with API

+## What I did
+- Sent POST request to create data
+- Sent PUT request to update data
+- Sent DELETE request to remove data

+## Key Learnings
+- POST creates new resources
+- PUT replaces existing resources
+- DELETE removes resources
+- These operations correspond to CRUD (Create, Read, Update, Delete)

+## Why it matters
+CRUD operations are fundamental to how systems manage and manipulate data through APIs.